-The key is to notice the way you feel when you are with your counsellor.
-You might be lucky and find the best counsellor straight away but, in most cases, you will have to meet with more than one before you find the right match.
+Since every person’s emotional world works differently, no one counsellor is the perfect fit for every individual.
+When you are looking for the right fit, the key is to notice how you feel with your therapist.
+You might be lucky and find the best counsellor straight away but, in most cases, it can be a little more frustrating as you will have to meet with more than one before finding the right match for yourself.

-Few things that you need to pay attention to:
+Few practical things you need to pay attention to:

-A counsellor must have completed a recognized course.
-This assures that the counsellor has done adequate study and training.
+A counsellor must have completed a recognised course.
+This is the guarantee that the counsellor has completed adequate study and training.

-They should have a registration with a counselling association.
-This guarantees that they have the required qualifications from the association and have kept their certification up to date.
+A counsellor registered with a counselling association.
+This guarantees that they have the required qualifications from and undertake regular further development.

-Your counsellor should undertake supervision regularly.
-This ensures that they are committed to further development and to delivering an excellent service.
+A registered counsellor undertakes supervision regularly.
+This ensures that they are committed to delivering an excellent service.

 Lastly, they should have proof of suitable insurance.

 Unfortunately, none of these will guarantee your therapy's success as a positive outcome depends on several factors.
 Therefore, trust your instincts and maybe ask friends and family if they have ever attended a counselling session before and if they would recommend that counsellor.